kotenevmatvei/attachment-style/README.md

   - setup development db
   - update models
   - move the password to the environment variable
+- update layout
+  - switch to button instead of slider
+  - move forward back button to the sides of the card
 - create the chart
 - translate
 - add feedback survey